kyrasteen/waterspot/README.md

 This was a three week project for the Turing School.
 I was the sole contributor, and implemented every part of this project.
-During this project I was taught how to consume an API and use Ajax and JSON to transfer data in my application and to make my application an API.
+During this project I was taught how to consume an API and use Ajax and JSON to transfer data in my application.
+The API endpoints in this application are conveniently bundled up in my [waterspoter gem](https://github.com/kyrasteen/waterspoter_gem).
+You can also find a related blog post of mine [here](http://kyrasteen.github.io/Mapbox-with-Rails/)

 https://waterspot.herokuapp.com